grs786/react-native-base/README.md

 # ReactNativeBase

-# This is a basic directroty sutructure of react native mobile app with saga middleware.
+# This is  basic directroty sutructure of react native mobile app with saga middleware.